jaypsan/PI-SPCBrasil-2020/README.md

 ## Getting Started

-#### For the data sample that we recieved the dashboard is ready to be used, simply open PI-BUREAL.pbix and enjoy.
+#### The dashboard is ready to be used for the data sample we recieved, simply open PI-BUREAL.pbix and enjoy.

 #### However, we implemented the possibility to update the data entry following the steps below: